hfwang2016/wuhan_SIR/README.md

 And the Wuhan Municipal Health Commission (from 1/11/2020 to 1/19/2020): http://wjw.wuhan.gov.cn/front/web/list2nd/no/710

-## I've also hand-collected the SARS 2003 Hongkong outbreak data
+## SARS 2003 Hongkong outbreak data

 Data collected via a webcrawler from the HK department of health public announcement (cached)